Skip to main content

 We have put together some useful links and sources of mental health support so that children and young people, parents, carers, and school and college staff can get the advice and help they need.

-The list below is not exhaustive, and many other useful organisations and services exist, but it is hoped that these will help children, young people and adults navigate the key resources and get the support they deserve.
+The list below is not exhaustive, and many other useful organisations and services exist, but it is hoped that these will help children, young people and their parents and those who work with them to navigate the key resources and get the support they deserve.

-NHS trusts have established 24-hour urgent mental health helplines in most parts of England for people of all ages.
-If you have urgent concerns about a child or young person, you can find your local helpline here*to discuss these with a mental health professional.
+The NHS has 24-hour urgent mental health helplines available in most parts of England for people of all ages.
+If you have urgent concerns about a child or young person, you can find your local helpline here to discuss these with a mental health professional.

 General information relevant to children and young people’s wellbeing and mental health

-These resources are dedicated to children and young people’s general mental health and wellbeing, with a particular focus on mindfulness with developing coping skills in young people.
+These resources are dedicated to children and young people’s general mental health and wellbeing, with a particular focus on mindfulness and developing coping skills in young people.

 • Togetherall is available for students at eligible universities and colleges who are feeling stressed, anxious, low or not coping.
 It provides an anonymous online community who share troubles and support each other.
 It is a safe space as it is moderated by trained professionals who are available 24/7.